Skip to content

 Functions:

-check_package(package_name: str, auto_install: bool = False, git_repo: str = None, conda_channel: str = None)
+check_package(package_name: str, auto_install: bool = False, git_repo: str | None = None, conda_channel: str | None = None)

-Check if the required packages are installed
+Check if the required packages are installed.

 install_package(package_name: str, git_repo: str | None = None, conda_channel: str | None = None) -> None

-Install the required package
+Install the required package.

 Parameters: